psychemedia/pentrich-uprising/tellings/50_march_of_the_blanketeers.md

 >
 > This did not go down well with common people in the kingdom.
 >
 > Far away from the city where the King and Prince lived, along with all the Ministers, but still within the kingdom, was another city.
-To walk from one to the other could take a week or more to walk — this is once, remember, and not everyone had a horse — and that was if you were a good walker.
+To walk from one to the other could take a week or more to walk — this is *once*, remember, and not everyone had a horse — and that was if you were a good walker.
 >
 > One day, the people in the second city heard that a great mass of barbarians from the wastelands of the North were on a long march to the capital to complain to the King — or the Prince, or the Ministers, or to anyone who would listen, about how downtrodden they were.
 >